Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

-In this section, we consider the scenario with two nearby UE that share some reflection or diffraction media and are correlated in the CSI magnitude.
-Unlike the conventional cooperation strategy, which is enabled by D2D communications, no extra operations are performed at the UE in our DL-based cooperation strategy.
-The key idea is to reduce the feedback overhead for the shared information by nearby UE.
-After introducing our cooperation strategy, we present the NN modules in the CoCsiNet.
+In this section, we first discuss the RIS-assisted multi-user scenario where two adjacent UEs share specific reflection or diffraction mediums and have correlated CSI magnitudes.
+Unlike the conventional cooperation feedback strategy \cite{7933248} enabled by device-to-device communications, our DL-based cooperation strategy for RIS-UE channel feedback eliminates the need for additional operations at the UE.
+The main goal is to reduce the overhead stemming from repetitive feedback of RIS-UE CSI information shared by these adjacent UEs.
+We then detail the NN modules in RIS-CoCsiNet.